screwdriver-cd/aws-build-cluster/README.md

 ./run.sh path-to-config.yaml
 ```

-`./run.sh` will first prepare the shell environment setup based on given configs, then sequentially execute scripts in `scripts/` directory in alphanumerical order.
-You can freely insert your own scripts in the order you want by manipulating the naming convention for the scripts.
+`./run.sh` will first prepare the shell environment setup based on given configs, then sequentially execute bash scripts in `scripts/` directory in alphanumerical order.
+You can freely insert your own bash scripts in the order you want by manipulating the naming convention for the scripts.

 And if you already have a `cluster.yaml` at the root dir, which is compatible with eksctl, it will be used instead of.
 Otherwise, a generated `cluster.yaml` will be created in the directory specified by the config `GENERATED_DIR` in your config file. *(see [below](#config-definitions))*